ChaiScript/ChaiScript/cheatsheet.md

 ```

 # Using STL
-ChaiScript recognize many types from STL, but you have to add specific instantiation yourself.
+ChaiScript recognizes many types from STL, but you have to add specific instantiation yourself.

 ```cpp
 typedef std::vector<std::pair<int, std::string>> data_list;